-SLRCFA (St. Louis Radio Control Flying Association) is a not-for-profit Missouri assocation that has been in existence since the mid-1980s.
+SLRCFA (St. Louis Radio Control Flying Association) is a not-for-profit Missouri association that has been in existence since the mid-1980s.
 A place to fly quality hobby-quality model aircraft (as opposed to toy-grade), has always been a challenge for RC (radio control) aircraft enthusiasts.
-SLRCFA has consistently met this challenge for the St. Louis area and the greater Midwest by offering near-airport grade flying media (grass plus paved runways) with the best of accoutriments for the avid flyer (electricity, bathrooms, shelter, safety and no-tree SPACE TO FLY).
+SLRCFA has consistently met this challenge for the St. Louis area and the greater Midwest by offering near-airport grade flying media (grass plus paved runways) with the best of accoutrements for the avid flyer (electricity, bathrooms, shelter, safety and no-tree SPACE TO FLY).

 Because of this tremendous flying facility in Eureka, Missouri, SLRCFA is known as one of the best places to fly in the country.